 While they both wrote in Spanish, Maya authors today tend to write in their native languages.
 If they want to reach a broader audience, their books are published in bilingual editions featuring the Spanish translation.
 A controversial figure in the field is Subcomandante Marcos, one of the anonymous leaders of the Zapatistas in Chiapas, who wrote a children’s book on tolerance and respect towards humans and nature based on the Maya creation myth.
 A widely accepted representative of contemporary Maya literature is Marisol Ceh Moo.
 Both as a professor and a writer, she is a fierce advocate of minority languages in Mexico.
 Her work X-Teya, u puksi’ik’al ko’olel (Teya, un corazón de mujer) is the first novel written by a woman in a Maya language.

 “The limits of my language are the limits of my world,” the philosopher Ludwig Wittgenstein once wrote.
 We can let language barriers stop us from seeking knowledge.
 And there are cases in which it is justified that languages are first and foremost used by those whose heritage is connected to them.
 But for any other case, Wittgenstein’s quote should be an incentive to learn more languages.
-Because if we keep learning, if we open up our horizons, we might get to a point where we can begin to communicate with each other.
+Because if we keep learning, if we open up our horizons, we might begin to communicate with each other.